arcus/education_modules/data_visualization_in_seaborn/data_visualization_seaborn.md

 ```

 <div class = "learnmore">
-For a refresher, see this tutorial on [recording variables in a pandas dataframe](https://www.sfu.ca/~mjbrydon/tutorials/BAinPy/05_recode.html#replacing-values-from-a-list).
+For a refresher, see this tutorial on [recoding variables in a pandas dataframe](https://www.sfu.ca/~mjbrydon/tutorials/BAinPy/05_recode.html#replacing-values-from-a-list).
 </div>

 Then we can update our scatterplot to use `is_smoker` for color.